People With Mild Symptoms Can Spread Coronavirus, European Researchers Warn

 People infected with the coronavirus can spread it easily, even if they're not yet experiencing severe symptoms of the disease, according to virologists watching the pandemic unfold in Europe.

-"In this infection, we see very high levels of virus in the upper airway, in the nose and throat," says Marion Koopmans, head of the department of virus science at the Erasmus Medical Center in Rotterdam, Netherlands.
-She is involved with the public health response to the outbreak in the Netherlands.
+"In this infection, we see very high levels of virus in the upper airway, in the nose and throat," says Marion Koopmans, head of the department of virus science at the Erasmus Medical Center in Rotterdam, Netherlands, who is involved with that nation's public health response to the outbreak.
 Those high levels of the virus mean that the coronavirus can infect others "the moment you start to sneeze, you start to cough," she says.

 This emerging picture of the disease may help to explain why the coronavirus appears to be spreading so rapidly.
 Research from China shows it can take five or even 10 days for the first symptoms to emerge.
 Those in the very early stages of the disease continue to move through public places, unaware of the potential risk they pose.
 Even when symptoms start, they can be vague, similar to the cold and flu.
 Other studies from China show that some may never experience symptoms at all.
 "That makes the policy of case finding and containment very challenging," Koopmans says.